Claire in Florida asks:

 I have been married for several decades and I want to file for a divorce.
 I have been the sole supporter in my household for the past several years.
 We have resided in my mother’s home since she passed away many years ago.
 There was an outstanding small mortgage on the property, and my husband and I paid it off.
 My husband told me he would give me a divorce if I give him half of what we paid on this property.
 I don’t want to give him anything because I’ve been supporting him for years, but I would like a simple, no-stress solution.
 What should I do?
 Should I give him the money and accept the loss from supporting him?

-5. You might want to review the procedures for a simplified dissolution, to see whether you can use this procedure:
+You might want to review the procedures for a simplified dissolution, to see whether you can use this procedure.
+If you can, and if you both can agree to the asset and liability distribution, this could be the way for you to go.

 I hope this helps!